ovh/crystal-ovh/README.md

 ### Tests

-If you develop a new feature, you must write new tests.
+If you develop a new feature, you must write tests for it.
 These are located in the `spec/` directory.

-Then you can execute them with `crystal spec -v`.
+You can run them with `crystal spec -v`.